angryziber/picasa-gallery/README.md

 =================

 It's a small app made to be hosted for free on Google App Engine.
-It uses Google Data API to fetch and display your albums and photos, so whenever you change anything on Google Photos/Picasaweb, it will become visible in this gallery.
+It uses [Google Web Albums Data API](https://developers.google.com/picasa-web) to fetch and display your albums and photos, so whenever you change anything on Google Photos/Picasaweb, it will become visible in this gallery.

 Features